a

 Life beyond the European culture of death

 That process took time though since the rationalized and alienated western mind had to battle against the frightening mind-effacing effects of the different substances.
 According to Rene Descartes’ “I think, therefore I am”, western man indeed is a mentalized being, taking a distance from the surrounding world to objectify it and think about it before acting.
 On the other hand, and thanks to their entheogens, native peoples are able to enter into an emotional contact with their surroundings, a contact that will sweep their self-consciousness away to make room for the experience of total belonging.
-This is an experience western civilization has eschewed, at the cost of its complete alienation from and destruction of nature.
+This is an experience western civilization has eschewed throughout history, at the cost of its complete alienation from nature.

 The western mind's confrontation with the wisdom from the heart

-Richard Evans Schultes, considered the father of modern ethnobotany, was the living example of western man’s inability to understand the spiritual bond between humans and nature.
+Richard Evans Schultes, considered the father of modern ethnobotany, is the living example of western man’s inability to understand the spiritual bond between humans and nature.

 Having classified thousands of Amazonian plants, Schultes was unable to distinguish between multiple varieties of ayahuasca – the vine of the soul – which the indigenous jungle dwellers were able to tell apart, “at once and frequently on sight and at a significant distance, without feeling, tasting, smelling, crushing, tearing or other physical manipulation".
 All that Schultes would affirm about the enhanced indigenous knowledge of ayahuasca was that it accounted for an ocular phenomenon.
 Even though Schultes drank the ayahuasca brew on multiple occasions, encumbered by his classifying mind he could see different colours and patterns but not the ‘the ocular phenomena’ his indigenous interlocutors would observe.
 Schultes was never able to solve the enigma at the basis of his perceptive limitations; only Terence McKenna has suggested that ayahuasca could unlock invisible parts of the electromagnetic spectrum normally hidden from human perception.